Ravenbrook/mps/procedure/review.rst

 _`.express.train`: Choo choo!
 Don't do this with untrained people.
 Revert to full review.

-_`.express.source`: If all source docs must be immediately available.
+_`.express.source`: All source docs must be immediately available.
 If not, you know what to do by now.

-_`.express.rule`: Everyone must know the rules that apply.
+_`.express.rule`: Everyone must know the relevant rules.

-_`.express.homework`: If anyone would need homework, it's not an express review.
+_`.express.homework`: If homework is needed, it's not an express review.

 _`.express.remind`: Remind everyone of `2.
 Purpose`_.

-_`.express.role`: Everyone will perform every role.
+_`.express.role`: Everyone will perform every `.role.check`_.
 Not feasible?
 It's not an express review.

 _`.express.improve`: Express reviews don't support extra objectives.